-Have you ever wondered what you would do if faced with a situation requiring basic first aid?
-St John Ambulance has estimated 140,000 people die each year in the UK in situations which could have been prevented with first aid.
+Have you ever wondered what you would do if faced with a situation requiring urgent medical attention?
+St John Ambulance has estimated 140,000 people die each year in the UK in situations which could have been prevented with basic first aid knowledge.
 The ambulance service said this number is equal to the number of cancer deaths each year in the country.

-The Red Cross has found there are similar situations in Australia where deaths can be prevented by basic first aid.
-Up to 15 per cent of deaths in the annual road toll could have been prevented if bystanders possessed first aid skills.
+The Red Cross has found there are similar situations in Australia, where deaths can be prevented by basic first aid.
+Up to 15 percent of deaths in the annual road toll could have been prevented if bystanders possessed these easy to learn skills.

 “First aid training gives you the knowledge and skills to provide comfort and to help prevent the situation from worsening,” he said.

 “Training helps you to understand how to help prevent many common injuries and illnesses from occurring.”

 Paul Hill says the best starting point for first aid is to learn how to provide basic life support.

 The most common emergency situations include CPR, bleeding control, anaphylaxis and asthma.

 Common non-life threatening injuries requiring first aid can also include, bleeding, choking and shock.

 The Red Cross recommends following its basic life support checklist when faced with an emergency situation:

 C: Start CPR – 30 chest compressions: 2 breaths